 Additionally, pictures are another great way to connect with your clients on a deeper level.

-Consistently post pictures of your cleaning business in action:
+Consistently post pictures of your lawn care business in action:

 When you post pictures, your clients feel like they’re getting to know you better, which helps to build their loyalty to your lawn care business.

 The goals you set in the first step will help you to determine how much you need to focus on social media ads versus organic posts.